 Put-in-Bay Hotel?
 Resort?
 Home Rentals?
-Where to accommodate 60+people!
+Where to accommodate 60+ People!

-There were lots of choices for Put-in-Bay Lodging and it was a difficult choice to make.
-I knew for safety reasons we wanted everyone in one location, nobody driving and we wanted to be close enough to the Put-in-Bay nightlife but in a quiet enough area that the older members of the party could get a good nights rest when tired.
+There were many choices for Put-in-Bay Lodging, and it was difficult to make.
+I knew for safety reasons, we wanted everyone in one location, nobody driving, and we wanted to be close enough to the Put-in-Bay nightlife but in a quiet enough area that the older party members could get a good night’s rest when tired.

 Let’s Get This Party Started!

 Friday Night at Put-in-Bay!
 It’s GO TIME!

 The helpful front desk clerk at the Put-in-Bay Resort suggested the Boardwalk Restaurant explaining that there were several types of restaurants in one convenient location.
 To everyone’s delight and my relief, there was a Mexican Bar & Grill called Rita Cantina, A cafeteria-style seafood area with lobsters, king cab legs, peel & eat shrimp, and a host of fresh fish sandwiches and entrees.

-After Dinner, it’s time for our first Put-in-Bay Bar Crawl!
+After Dinner, It’s Time For Our First Put-in-Bay Bar Crawl!

 The two bartenders on staff early in the evening clearly were not expecting 50+ patrons to walk in all at once but did a fantastic job getting us all served separate checks and all.
-While a little smaller than some of the other Put-in-Bay Bars it had a neighborhood bar feel to it.
-We learned from the bartender that is also used to be the islands hardware store many years ago.
+While a little smaller than some of the other Put-in-Bay Bars, it had a neighborhood bar feel.
+We learned from the bartender that it also used to be the island’s hardware store many years ago.

-Next on the list was a bar on the corner claiming to be the worlds longest bar at the Beer Barrel Saloon.
+Next on the list was a bar on the corner claiming to be the world’s longest bar at the Beer Barrel Saloon.
 We stopped in for a drink and enjoyed a few songs by a group called Mustang Sally.
-Beers were the larger 16 oz variety and the bar was huge!
+Beers were the larger 16 oz variety, and the bar was huge!

-By this time it was getting difficult to keep the crew together and some of the older members were ready for a peaceful nights sleep so we moved next door to a place called Mr. Ed’s Bar & Grill where many (including me) would call it a night.
-We entered on the first-floor level where a live band was playing and dancing was being enjoyed by many.
+By this time, it was getting difficult to keep the crew together, and some of the older members were ready for a peaceful night’s sleep, so we moved next door to a place called Mr. Ed’s Bar & Grill, where many (including me) would call it a night.
+We entered the first-floor level, where a live band was playing, and dancing was being enjoyed by many.

-DJ Adubb recognized our group including the Bachelor and Bachelorette party bride and groom to be and played several songs for us and introduced the future Mr. & Mrs to the crowd!
+DJ Adubb recognized our group, including the Bachelor and Bachelorette party bride and groom to be and played several songs for us, and introduced the future Mr. & Mrs to the crowd!
 How Neat!
-By this time it was close to 1:30 am and like most of the Bachelor and Bachelorette party group I had worked all day and was ready for a good nights sleep and a fun Saturday at Put-in-Bay.
+By this time, it was close to 1:30 am, and like most of the Bachelor and Bachelorette party group, I had worked all day and was ready for a good night’s sleep and a fun Saturday at Put-in-Bay.